carsonkrueger/go-htmx-starter/README.md

-# A Start Kit for Web Servers Using Go + HTMX
+# A Starter Kit for Web Servers Using Go + HTMX
 An easy way to get started with web servers using key features: Go, HTMX, and PostgreSQL.

 # Features